swrobel/code_tests/rails/README.md

 # StackSocial Rails challenge

+This challenge is designed to test your skill with:

+* Ruby on Rails
+* Consuming RESTful APIs
+* Git
+* Deploying to the cloud

 **This should hopefully take you about 90 minutes.**

 1. Create a Rails 3.2 app that, at a minimum, does the following: